 Forces and reactions

-It is useful to state some of the forces that are experienced by AtoN structures under loading, to understand the common load combinations that structural design codes consider.
+It is useful to state some of the forces that can be experienced by AtoN structures under loading, to understand the common load combinations that structural design codes consider.
 With reference to Figure 8 below:

 Compression forces crush a material by squeezing it together.
 In AtoN, compression may be seen for example, in a buoy being crushed by ice.
 Concrete is a very strong material when subjected to compression forces.